 Below are key drivers of Broadcom's value that present opportunities for upside or downside to the current Trefis price estimate for Broadcom:

 Mobile Baseband and Wireless Connectivity

-- Wireless connectivity solutions market share: We forecast Broadcom's market share in wireless connectivity solutions to be remain around 33% over our review period.
+- Wireless connectivity solutions market share: We forecast Broadcom's market share in wireless connectivity solutions to remain around 33% over our review period.
 However, due to increasing competition post Atheros' buyout by Qualcomm, Broadcom's market share might be negatively impacted.
-If Broadcom loses around 5% market share, there could be a downside of roughly 3% to our current price estimate.
-However, if Broadcom continues to remain the market leader and increase its market share to around 45%, there would be a 6% upside to our current price estimate.
+If Broadcom loses around 5% market share, there could be a marginal downside to our current price estimate.
+However, if Broadcom continues to remain the market leader and increase its market share to around 45%, there would be a marginal upside to our current price estimate.

 Broadcom is a major technology innovator and global leader in semiconductors for wired and wireless communications.
-Broadcom products enable the delivery of voice, video, data and multimedia to and throughout the home, the office and the mobile environment.
-Broadcom provides the industry’s broadest portfolio of state-of-the-art system-on-a-chip, or SoC, and software solutions to manufacturers of computing and networking equipment, digital entertainment and broadband access products, and mobile devices.Its recent acquisition of NetLogic and Broadlight adds to its product competitiveness and lead to a potential increase in its addressable market.
+Its products enable the delivery of voice, video, data and multimedia to and throughout the home, the office and the mobile environment.
+Broadcom provides the industry’s broadest portfolio of state-of-the-art system-on-a-chip, or SoC, and software solutions to manufacturers of computing and networking equipment, digital entertainment and broadband access products as well as mobile devices.Its acquisition of NetLogic and Broadlight adds to its product competitiveness and lead to a potential increase in its addressable market.

 Broadcom reports revenue in three major segments: Mobile & Wireless, Broadband communications and Infrastructure and Networking.

 Mobile & Wireless Group